jskoetsier/phreakbot/README.md

 4. Run the SQL in `dbschema.psql` to create the necessary tables
 5. Configure the bot by editing `config.json`
 6. Run the bot: `python phreakbot.py`

+PhreakBot uses the [pydle](https://github.com/shizmob/pydle) IRC library, which offers:
+- Better handling of IRC events
+- Improved connection stability
+- Enhanced support for custom commands like `!item = value` and `!item?`
+- More detailed logging
+- Asynchronous operation for better performance

 ## Configuration